Drugs & Medications - Antacid sodium bicarbonate oral

 Tell your doctor right away if any of these unlikely but serious side effects occur: swelling hands/ankles/feet, unusual weight gain.

 When taken with sodium bicarbonate, large doses of calcium from your diet, medications, or supplements can rarely cause a serious problem called milk-alkali syndrome.
 Ask your doctor or pharmacist about using calcium products safely while you are using this medication.
-Tell your doctor right away if any of these rare but very serious side effects occur: dizziness, muscle aches/spasms, mental/mood changes (e.g., confusion, irritability, memory problems), vomiting, weakness, change in the amount of urine.
+Tell your doctor right away if any of these rare but very serious side effects occur: dizziness, muscle aches/spasms, mental/mood changes (e.g., confusion, irritability, memory problems), vomiting, weakness, signs of kidney problems (such as change in the amount of urine).

 Seek immediate medical attention if any of these rare but very serious side effects occur: chest pain, seizures.